BBHarshini/chaty/README.md

-# A simple chatbot with tensorflow
+# A simple contextual chatbot with tensorflow

 Inpired by [python-engineer/pytorch-chatbot](https://github.com/python-engineer/pytorch-chatbot)